smart-edge-open/edgeapps/network-functions/core-network/5G/AMF_SMF/README.md

 As a result of successful run, the customized image (ready to be used by kubevirt virtual machine) should be created in destination path.

-Image is based on *Ubuntu 18.04 LTS Minimal* provided by Ubuntu site.
+Image is based on *Ubuntu 18.04 LTS (Bionic Beaver)* provided by Ubuntu site.